El Rey Jesús

 Ministerio Internacional El Rey Jesús, anglicized as King Jesus International Ministry, is a non-denominational Christian church located in Miami, Florida.
 While the church is best known as El Rey Jesús, the anglicized name of King Jesus Ministry has recently seen more usage alongside attempts to reach out to non-Hispanics in the Miami area.
 Its senior pastor is currently Apostle Guillermo Maldonado.

 Structure

 Church Founders

 The founders of the church are Guillermo Maldonado and his ex- wife, Ana Maldonado.
 Maldonado came to Miami from Honduras, while his wife came from Colombia.

 In June 1996, Maldonado's family started the church in the living room of their home with 12 members.

 Church Growth

-By 2010, King Jesus Ministry could sustain 7,000 individuals during each service, with a general attendance exceeding 3,000 - 4,000 per week.
+By 2010, King Jesus Ministry could sustain 7,000 individuals during each service, with a general attendance exceeding 3,000 – 4,000 per week.
 Although the majority of the congregants are Hispanic, the church is in the process of transitioning into a multicultural, bilingual congregation that offers services in both English and Spanish.
+Other churches associated with King Jesus Ministry are located in Hialeah, Doral, Tamiami, Miami Beach, Homestead, Naples, Plantation and Orlando, with others being held in other states and internationally.